 Associations

-Another type of magical thinking, known as associations, believes that specific outcomes are associated with a particular event.
+Another type of magical thinking, known as associations, involves the belief that specific outcomes are associated with a particular event.
 A common example of this lies within the concepts of karma or fate.
 Although associations are often coincidental, many people believe that their actions are the cause of certain outcomes, even if they do not logically correlate.

 Examples of magical thinking from associations include: